Scrounger/CountryCurrencyPicker/README.md

 for more examples look into [MainActivity.java](/sample/src/main/java/com/scrounger/countrycurrencypicker/sample/MainActivity.java#L52)

 ### Customization
-To customize the style just override the styles of library in your project
+To customize the style you can override the [layout files](/library/src/main/res/layout) or just override the [styles of library](/library/src/main/res/values/styles.xml) in your project
 ```java
 <resources>